Gender Pay Gap

 Director’s Statement

-We acknowledge that the historically male-dominated nature of our industry has led to a tendency for the most experienced people in many areas of the business to be men.
-This is reflected in our director group where currently ten out of eleven are male.
-This skews the reported pay gap significantly, but also highlights the opportunity for further diversity.
+We acknowledge that our industry has historically attracted, and still continues to attract, more male than female applicants; and this in turn weights experience levels and therefore pay more towards men.
+This is reflected, for example, in our director group where ten out of eleven at the 2023 Snapshot Date were male.
+This significantly distorts the reported pay gap, but also highlights the opportunity for increasing our diversity.

 I confirm that the information within this report is accurate.